UANATACA/ONESHOT-REPO/oneshot_gui.md

 > STEP 2: Create folders to store settings and logs outside docker image.

-Create a local folder named **Oneshot_Optimizer** and extract all .zip content here.
+Create a local folder and extract all .zip content here.

 Move One-Shot Optimizer folder to the path **/opt** in the server.